dclause/search_autocomplete/README.txt

 Please visit the module translation page to download translation: http://localize.drupal.org/translate/downloads?project=search_autocomplete.

-Please refer to section 5 (Helping) for typo, grammar or langage issues.
+Please refer to section 5 (Helping) for typo, grammar or language issues.

 ---------------------------------------------------------------------------------
 -- 5. Helping and complaining on Search Autocomplete :